-2. Present: Do not limit yourselves to school learning situations.
-Think about the different skills or knowledge you have acquired in your lifetime.
+- 3. Present: Don't limit yourselves to school learning situations.
+Think about the different skills or knowledge you've acquired in your lifetime.
 What was the most effective feedback situation you experienced as a learner?
 What made it effective?
-When you have thought of the most effective feedback system, share with your table group.
-[Allow time for participants to come up with personal examples at their tables.]
+When you've thought of the most effective feedback system, share with your table group.
+[Allow time for participants to come up with personal examples at their tables.] - 4.
+Present: Now, in your table groups, generalize or inductively determine some criteria for effective feedback.
+What are the common characteristics of effective feedback?
+[Allow time for participants to come up with some common characteristics in their table groups.] - 5.
+Ask: What are the common criteria of the effective feedback that you've determined?
+[As participants share their responses, list those responses on chart paper.]